 The Algarve is a stunning area in the south of Portugal.
-The area is mainly known for the beautiful beaches and stunning cliffs.
-Exactly that, is what you will see in abundance during this beautiful hike along the coast line: The Seven Hanging Valleys Trail.
+The area is mainly known for its beautiful beaches and stunning cliffs.
+Exactly that, is what you will see in abundance during this beautiful hike along the coastline: The Seven Hanging Valleys Trail.
 A couple of my 15 favourite pictures from the Algarve were shot during this hike.
-In this guide, I’ll explain you a bit about the trail, things you need to know about the starting and ending location and the different sights you run into on the way.
+In this guide, I’ll explain a bit about the trail, things you need to know about the starting and ending location and the different sights you run into on the way.

 The location where you start the hike and one of the most stunning locations of the Algarve in general.
-In fact, that is one of the things I loved so much about this hike.
-You are visiting some locations that you would like to visit anyways when traveling in the Algarve.
+That is one of the things I loved so much about this hike.
+You are visiting some locations that you would like to visit anyways when travelling in the Algarve.
 You can start the hike straight away or also head to Praia da Marinha itself.
 Unfortunately, we didn’t do that – but I would recommend doing it while you are there so there is nothing to regret later.
 The hiking path is found on the side of the parking lot on your right (when facing the sea).
-From here, the trail is marked with yellow/red marks and guides you along the coasts with every time a different view on the great rock constructions along the seaside.
+From here, the trail is marked with yellow/red marks and guides you along the coasts with every time a different view of the great rock constructions along the seaside.

 As you can see, this beach is rather empty.
 What you’ll see here is Praia da Corredoura, which can only be reached by sea.
 Canoeing is a very popular thing to do in the Algarve and not just for visiting the Benagil Caves.
 How amazing does this look – being alone at a beach?!

-Next up during the Seven Hanging Valleys Trail is Praia de Benagil, known from the famous Benagil Caves.
+Next up during the Seven Hanging Valleys Trail is Praia de Benagil, known for the famous Benagil Caves.
 First of all, the trail will not guide you to the caves as the only way to visit the caves is by sea.
-However, on the first picture below you’ll see a sneak peek of the caves from the trail.
-The beach of Benagil is also a very popular beach.
+However, in the first picture below you’ll see a sneak peek of the caves from the trail.
+The beach of Benagil is also very popular.
 We decided to get an ice cream here to reload some energy and continue the track by walking past the cute and colourful houses of Benagil.

 The last bit of the hike brings you to Praia de Vale Centianes, the final stretch and destination of the Seven Hanging Valleys trail.
-You’ll pass some backyards of houses in the village Carvoeiro before you walk on to the final beach.
-There is a lovely beach side restaurant located at Praia de Vale Centianes called O Stop.
-We enjoyed an amazing and well deserved Club Sandwich here after which we ordered a Uber to head back to our first destination: Praia da Marinha.
+You’ll pass some backyards of houses in the village of Carvoeiro before you walk onto the final beach.
+There is a lovely beachside restaurant located at Praia de Vale Centianes called O Stop.
+We enjoyed an amazing and well-deserved Club Sandwich here after which we ordered a Uber to head back to our first destination: Praia da Marinha.